 While he was barred from working at JCA Associates as a result of the case, that firm was bought out by T&M Associates in 2005.

-Pawlowski, Vaughn and Allentown lawyer Scott Allinson, the latter who was charged with bribery and conspiracy and the pay-to-play scheme, have all pleaded not guilty.
+Pawlowski, Vaughn and Allentown lawyer Scott Allinson, the latter who was charged with bribery and conspiracy in the pay-to-play scheme, have all pleaded not guilty.

 Hudson County connection